blockwatch-cc/tzgo/README.md

 ## Blockwatch TzGo - Tezos Go SDK

+> Note: From Tezos Paris onwards development of TzGo has moved to https://github.com/trilitech/tzgo.
+This repository is kept as a public archive for older versions.
+Please update your import paths.

 TzGo is [Blockwatch](https://blockwatch.cc)'s low-level Tezos Go SDK for reliable, high-performance applications.
 This SDK is free to use in commercial and non-commercial projects with a permissive license.
 Blockwatch is committed to keeping interfaces stable, providing long-term support, and updating TzGo on a regular basis to stay compliant with the most recent Tezos network protocol.

 TzGo's main focus is on **correctness**, **stability**, and **compliance** with Tezos mainnet.
 It supports binary and JSON encodings for all Tezos types including Micheline smart contract data and all transaction formats.
 It's an ideal fit for high-performance applications that read from and write to the Tezos blockchain.